 Baltic Sea Anomaly

-The Baltic Sea anomaly refers to a sonar image taken by several scientists, including Peter Lindeberg and Dennis Åberg.
-They, along with their diving team, “Ocean X,” took the image while treasure hunting along the floor of the northern Baltic Sea in June 2011.
+The Baltic Sea Anomaly refers to a sonar image taken by several scientists, including Peter Lindeberg and Dennis Åberg.
+They, along with their diving team, “Ocean X,” took the image while treasure hunting along the ocean floor of the northern Baltic Sea in June 2011.
 The object in the picture was strikingly unusual, seemingly non-natural.
-Some people immediately jumped to the conclusion that it was an underwater UFO, while more even-minded scientists determined that it was a geological formation.
+Some people immediately jumped to the conclusion that it was an underwater UFO, while more even-minded scientists determined that it was a natural formation.

-The image shows something that is 200 ft, or 60m in diameter.
-It appears circle with features than some see as resembling ramps and stairs.
-When the group tried to take another photo the next year, they claimed that some electrical interference prevents them from doing so.
+The image shows something that is 200 feet (60 meters) in diameter and resembling ramps and stairs.
+When the group tried to take another photo the next year, they claimed that some electrical interference prevented them from doing so.
 Other suggestions were that the formation was a portal to another dimension or some kind of underwater monument like Stonehenge.
 Live Science describes the formation as a glacial deposit although this answer has not satisfied the most avid of conspiracy theorists.

 Mysterious Sounds

-One of the most famous “mysterious sounds” is the “bloop,” recorded in the 1990s.
+One of the most mysterious sounds is the “Bloop,” recorded in the 1990s.
 It originated from the southern Pacific and was recorded while scientists were listening for underwater volcanic activity.
-Some possible origins for the sound, from the scientific community, were secret military exercises, giants squids, whales, commercial fishing boats, or possibly a sea creature as of yet unknown to science.
+Some possible origins for the sound, from the scientific community, were secret military exercises, giant squids, whales, commercial fishing boats, or possibly a sea creature as of yet unknown to science.

 It was eventually determined that the sound was an icequake or the sound of an iceberg cracking and breaking away from a glacier.
 While the origin of this particular sound was uncovered, many more such as low, screeching sounds originating from the Mariana Trench are not fully explained.